Adam Nimoy: For the Love of Spock

 After his father's death in 2015, Nimoy revealed a documentary project the two of them had been working on about the elder Nimoy's famous Star Trek character which the younger Nimoy planned to direct.
 Nimoy stated that with his father's death, the project would now take on a stronger focus on the life and career of Leonard Nimoy, as well as the character of Spock.
 In March 2015, Nimoy announced plans to crowd-fund the project's $600,000 budget and provide credit and other perks to the fans who contributed.
 By that June, the project successfully completed funding through Kickstarter.com, raising $621,721, ahead of its July 1 deadline.
 The documentary, For the Love of Spock, received the support of interview subjects including William Shatner, George Takei, Walter Koenig, J. J. Abrams, and Seth MacFarlane.
 The film was released on April 16, 2016, at the Tribeca Film Festival.

 Nimoy appeared as himself in "The Spock Resonance", the November 5, 2015, episode of the CBS sitcom The Big Bang Theory, in which he interviews Star Trek fan Sheldon Cooper (Jim Parsons) for the documentary on his father (who had previously lent his voice to the 2012 episode "The Transporter Malfunction", in the series' fifth season).

 Nimoy has taught Thesis Film Post Production and Advanced Approaches to Directing at the New York Film Academy.

 His memoir, My Incredibly Wonderful, Miserable Life, was published by Pocket Books in 2008.

 Special thanks are given to Adam in the liner notes of the album Emergency Third Rail Power Trip (1983, Enigma Records) by the band Rain Parade.
 "Spock" is also thanked.

 Personal life

 Nimoy was married to his first wife Nancy for 18 years.
 They had two children.
 His second wife, Martha, died of cancer.

 In August 2017, Nimoy announced his engagement to actress Terry Farrell, who portrayed Jadzia Dax on Star Trek: Deep Space Nine.
 They married on March 26, 2018, in a civil ceremony at City Hall in San Francisco on what would have been his father's 87th birthday.
-According to an August 28, 2024, LA Times article, Adam Nimoy reports he and Farrell are no longer married.
+According to an August 28, 2024, Los Angeles Times article, Adam Nimoy reports he and Farrell are no longer married.